CSIRT-SK/viruschecker/docs/driver/drivers-on-linux.md

 `.../driver/build/libs/driver-[VERSION]-all.jar`
 to the virtual machine.
-If the Guest Additions are working properly then you may just drag & drop the file from your system's file manager to the virtual machine.
+If the Guest Additions are working properly then you may just drag & drop the file from your host system's file manager to the virtual machine.
-Place the *jar* file to some reasonable and easy-to-find location, perhaps `~/virus-checker` where `~` denotes your home directory.
+Place the *jar* file to some reasonable and easy-to-find location on the guest, perhaps `~/virus-checker` where `~` denotes your home directory.

 #### 1.2.3 (Optional)  Take a snapshot